CartoDB/carto-vl/docs/guides/0x-Data-driven visualizations.md

 Let's see some maps with those.
 Do you see how `viewport*` classifiers are dynamic and changes in the map bounds change the result?

-TODO add example with legend
+TODO add population density example with legend

 ##### A note about `filter:`